lyz-code/blue-book/docs/linux/zfs.md

 The rename operation attempts an unmount/remount sequence for the file system and any descendent file systems.
 The rename command fails if the operation is unable to unmount an active file system.
 If this problem occurs, you must forcibly unmount the file system.

-You'll loose the snapshots though, as explained below.
+You'll lose the snapshots though, as explained below.

 ### [Rename the topmost dataset](https://www.solaris-cookbook.eu/solaris/solaris-zpool-rename/)